 - Double the recipe and use a bigger pan to feed a crowd!

-How To Serve Baked Banana Oatmeal
+How To Serve Baked Oatmeal

-Peanut Butter Frosting
+Topping Idea: Peanut Butter Frosting

 This “frosting” is my new jam.
 It’s a mix of plain Greek yogurt, PB2 peanut butter powder, and milk that I mixed until I got a thick-ish consistency and then piped onto the pie.

-Baked Banana Oatmeal with Peanut Butter "Frosting"
+Baked Oatmeal Recipe with Peanut Butter "Frosting"